sipgate/sipgate.io/README.md

 ============
 After sending the POST request sipgate.io will accept an XML response to determine what to do.
 Make sure to set ```application/xml``` in the ```Content-Type``` header of your response.

-sipgate.io currently supports the following responses:
+sipgate.io currently supports the following responses for incoming and outgoing calls:

 Action            | Description
 ----------------- | -----------